james-simon/james-simon.github.io/_posts/2024-04-12-fifty-states-roadtrip.md

             <div class="hover-container">
                 <img src="{{site.baseurl}}/img/states_roadtrip/nebraska.jpg" class="image">
                 <div class="overlay">
-                    <div class="text">Nebraska allegedly has some cool buttes and bluffs off on its western side (actually, all the plains states seem to get cooler as you go west), but I skirted its eastern border, following the Missouri River, camping on its banks.</div>
+                    <div class="text">Nebraska allegedly has some cool buttes and bluffs off on its western side (actually, all the plains states seem to get cooler as you go west), but I skirted its eastern border, following the Missouri River and camping on the shore.</div>
                 </div>
             </div>
             <br>